Food tours now available through October 2025 with more availability coming soon!

 Chris of Sidewalk Food Tours | Los Angeles, California | Photo by Adam of Rocky Mountain Food Tours

 Throughout the tour, we took several detours to view beautiful buildings that harkened back to the Golden Age of Hollywood.
 We first explored the Biltmore Los Angeles, a historic hotel named after the Biltmore House in my hometown of Asheville, NC.
-When it opened in 1923, it was the country’s largest hotel west of Chicago, and it was also the site where film studio executives first conceived the Academy Awards.
+When it opened in 1923, it was the country’s largest hotel west of Chicago.
+It was also the site where film studio executives first conceived the Academy Awards.
 From 1931 – 1942, the hotel’s luxurious ballroom hosted the Oscars multiple times, and Chris even took us to a special hallway with photos of many famous stars who frequented the hotel during this era.

 Bradbury Building LA food tour